MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 Existing techniques work by densely sampling a random exploration space.
 They don't plan or reason about the world - they make random movements and remember what seems to work.

-The next article on this website will explore a similar idea, but using a symbolic temporal logic to give interpretable reasons for choosing certain actions over others.
+The next article here will explore training an agent that trains a model of a symbolic temporal logic, so that there are interpretable reasons for choosing certain actions over others.

 ### Footnotes